Lucius Junius Moderatus Columella: De arboribus

 The short work De arboribus, "On Trees", is in manuscripts and early editions of Columella considered as book 3 of De re rustica.
 However, it is clear from the opening sentences that it is part of a separate and possibly earlier work.
 As the anonymous translator of the Millar edition notes, in De arboribus there is no mention of the Publius Silvinus to whom the De re rustica is addressed.
-A recent critical edition of the Latin text of the De re rustica includes it, but as incerti auctoris, by an unknown hand.
+A critical edition of the Latin text of the De re rustica includes it, but as incerti auctoris, by an unknown hand.
 Cassiodorus mentions sixteen books of Columella, which has led to the suggestion that De arboribus formed part of a work in four volumes.